gbtami/pychess-variants/static/docs/shogi.md

 Unlike chess and more similar to go, handicaps are a big part of teaching and should not be treated as one player giving pity to another.
 They are a great way to learn the game, and there are even standard strategies for different types.
 In Shogi, handicap games are fairly standard, and the most common setups are described below.

-While normal games have black (*sente*) go first, **white goes first in handicap games**.
+While normal games have black (*sente*) starting, **white goes first in handicap games**.
 White is called *uwate* while black is called *shitate*.
 Despite the handicap, the material difference can be overcome because of drops.
 And since there are fewer powerful pieces, black/*shitate* loses a lot more when a piece a captured.

 Name | pieces omitted
 -- | --